-The title company performs an extensive search on the property's title history.
-Through its research, the title company can usually find any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the property's title history.
+Through its research, the title insurance company can almost always identify any title problems and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
 Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+It will also cover what the title company is responsible for.
+Title insurance covers the following:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title insurance company will defend the title at no expense to you.
+In this case, the title company will defend your title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complex problems define "Defective title" or "Clouded Title."
-The title insurance policy will protect you from these errors if the title company doesn't discover them.
+Any number of other complex problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company misses them.